 H3: The credit ratings of Islamic banks improved as the number of reputed shariah scholars increased on the shariah board.

 Accounting and finance expertise is essential when assessing or designing a financial product.
 Shariah scholars must be well-versed in Islamic law and have strong theoretical business backgrounds (Levy & Rezgui, 2015).
 The shariah committees with high business qualification members significantly enhance Islamic financial firms' success (Nowroz, 2018) .
-As a result, we propose that Shariah scholars have good accounting and finance expertise to analyse financial difficulties in-depth and provide relevant Shariah-compliant judgments or remedies.
+As a result, we propose that Shariah scholars have good accounting and finance expertise to analyze financial difficulties in-depth and provide relevant Shariah-compliant judgments or remedies.
 The Islamic bank can achieve high Shariah compliance in this approach while lowering its default risk.

 H4: The presence of Shariah scholars with good accounting and financial knowledge improves the credit ratings of Islamic banks.